MSPB Services for Suspension, Demotion, or Termination Complaints

 The MSPB hears a variety of appeals from adverse employer actions, including:

-• Terminations/Removal Actions.
+• Terminations/Removal Actions,

-• Demotions.
+• Demotions,

-• Suspensions of more than 14 days.
+• Suspensions of more than 14 days,

-• Grade or pay reductions.
+• Grade or pay reductions,

-• Denials of within-grade salary increases.
+• Denials of within-grade salary increases,

-• Performance-based reductions in grade or pay.
+• Performance-based reductions in grade or pay,

-• OPM suitability determinations.
+• OPM suitability determinations,

-• OPM employment practices.
+• OPM employment practices,

 • Whistleblower reprisal/retaliation.

-Should your appeal be one that is not heard by the board, it may be considered instead before the Office of Personnel Management (OPM), or by the Office of Special Counsel in matters where a personnel action may have been taken or is about to be taken.
+Should your appeal be one that is not heard by the board, it may be considered instead before the Office of Personnel Management (OPM) or by the Office of Special Counsel in matters where a personnel action may have been taken or is about to be taken.
 Contact one of our federal employee attorneys at Pines Federal if you have filed or are considering an appeal regarding any of these issues.

 Who Can File an MSPB Appeal?

-The MSPB has jurisdiction over most employees in the competitive service and in the excepted service.
+The MSPB has jurisdiction over most employees in the competitive service and the excepted service.
 However, employees who have not finished their probationary period in the competitive service generally do not have MSPB appeal rights.
 Similarly, excepted service employees do not receive MSPB appeal rights until they have at least two years of continuous service.

 That said, probationary employees can still file an MSPB appeal under special circumstances.
 If you want to learn more about whether you have MSPB appeal rights, contact one of our qualified MSPB attorneys right away.